Niu Technologies (NASDAQ:NIU) Shares Gap Down to $9.55

-Niu Technologies (NASDAQ:NIU – Get Rating)’s stock price gapped down prior to trading on Monday .
+Shares of Niu Technologies (NASDAQ:NIU – Get Rating) gapped down prior to trading on Monday .
 The stock had previously closed at $9.55, but opened at $9.22.
 Niu Technologies shares last traded at $9.45, with a volume of 2,690 shares changing hands.

-Several analysts have recently issued reports on NIU shares.
-Jefferies Financial Group started coverage on Niu Technologies in a research report on Thursday, April 14th.
-They issued a “hold” rating and a $10.50 price objective on the stock.
-Citigroup reduced their price objective on Niu Technologies from $39.00 to $35.00 and set a “buy” rating on the stock in a research report on Tuesday, March 8th.
-Finally, Zacks Investment Research downgraded Niu Technologies from a “hold” rating to a “sell” rating in a research report on Thursday, March 10th.
-Two equities research analysts have rated the stock with a sell rating, one has issued a hold rating and one has issued a buy rating to the company’s stock.
-According to data from MarketBeat.com, Niu Technologies has a consensus rating of “Hold” and a consensus price target of $22.13.
+NIU has been the topic of several recent analyst reports.
+Zacks Investment Research lowered shares of Niu Technologies from a “hold” rating to a “sell” rating in a report on Thursday, March 10th.
+Citigroup dropped their target price on shares of Niu Technologies from $39.00 to $35.00 and set a “buy” rating on the stock in a report on Tuesday, March 8th.
+Finally, Jefferies Financial Group initiated coverage on shares of Niu Technologies in a report on Thursday, April 14th.
+They issued a “hold” rating and a $10.50 target price on the stock.
+Two equities research analysts have rated the stock with a sell rating, one has given a hold rating and one has assigned a buy rating to the stock.
+Based on data from MarketBeat.com, Niu Technologies currently has a consensus rating of “Hold” and a consensus price target of $22.13.

 Niu Technologies Company Profile (NASDAQ:NIU)